vikashask/MEAN-Interview-Question/Angular/interview-question.md

     Create the host Web page.(Normally index.html).
     Create the main.ts file(To bootstrap the Angular application with the root component).

-### 17.What Are The Security Threats Should We Be Aware Of In Angular 2 Application?
+### What Are The Security Threats Should We Be Aware Of In Angular 2 Application?

     Just like any other client side or web application, angular 2 application should also follow some of the basic guidelines to mitigate the security risks.
 Some of them are: